CppComet/comet-server/docs/Administration/file comet.ini.md

 # Section [main]

-Password for access from cometQL
+Password for access from cometQL, this parameter is synonym for dev_key from saas version.

 ```
 password = 0000000000000000000000000000000000000000000000000000000000000000